-In December 2022, we received mail from readers that asked if the clear liquid inside of holiday snow globes contained the antifreeze ingredient ethylene glycol, which, if ingested, can be deadly to cats, dogs, and other pets.
-After a brief search, we were able to conclude that some snow globes do contain the chemical, and that it absolutely can kill animals, as well as children, too.
+In December 2023, a number of Facebook users shared a rumor claiming the clear liquid inside holiday snow globes contained the antifreeze ingredient ethylene glycol — which, if ingested, can be deadly to cats, dogs and other pets.
+It's true that some snow globes contain the chemical, and that it absolutely can kill animals, as well as children.

 This wouldn't be our first fact check on the subject of snow globes.
 In the past, we looked into a rumor that claimed the first snow globe was created by accident.
 Was this true?
 Here's the answer.

 We also previously published a fact check about a similar rumor that claimed a kitten died after ingesting ethylene glycol that had purportedly been sprayed on a Christmas tree purchased from Home Depot.

 In this story, we'll lay out facts from credible sources and will talk about why readers chose this moment to ask about the subject.
 We'll also delve into the dangers that ethylene glycol poses to children.